EPOS4: New theoretical concepts for modeling proton-proton and ion-ion scattering at very high energies: Adding energy-momentum conservation

-For certain observables this is not so important (total cross sections), but for others absolutely crucial (particle production).
+In some cases, energy-momentum conservation is not particularly significant (such as for total cross sections), but for other cases, it is absolutely essential (like in particle production).
 It is also necessary as a solid basis for Monte Carlo applications.
-To ensure energy-momentum sharing (GR\textsuperscript{+}) in EPOS4, in \emph{pp} or for each \emph{NN} scattering in \emph{A}+\emph{B, }one considers (compared to GR) new variables: the lightcone momentum fractions $x_{m}^{+}$ and $x_{m}^{-}$ of subscatterings, with
+As discussed in detail in Ref. \cite{werner:2023-epos4-smatrix}: To ensure energy-momentum sharing (GR\textsuperscript{+}) in EPOS4, in \emph{pp} or for each \emph{NN} scattering in \emph{A}+\emph{B, }one considers (compared to GR) new variables: the lightcone momentum fractions $x_{m}^{+}$ and $x_{m}^{-}$ of subscatterings, with

 being the lightcone momentum fraction of the remnant, see Fig. \ref{fig:Energy-momentum-sharing}.